If there's anyone who truly lived their dream to the fullest, it's got to be Steve Irwin.

-Born 50 years ago today to a wildlife expert father and a wildlife rehabilitator mother, Irwin grew up around crocs in his family's Queensland Reptile and Fauna Park.
-At age six, he had a 12-foot python as a pet, and by nine he was handling – and wrestling – crocodiles.
+Born 22 February 1962 to a wildlife expert father and a wildlife rehabilitator mother, Irwin grew up around crocs in his family's Queensland Reptile and Fauna Park.
+At 6, he had a 12-foot python as a pet, and by 9 he was handling – and wrestling – crocodiles.
 Is it any surprise, then, that on his honeymoon, he and his new bride Terri Raines Irwin skipped the romantic week in Paris or Hawaii in favor of trapping crocodiles?

 Much of Irwin's life was spent with the reptiles that so fascinated him – and his delight with crocodiles was contagious.
-It's hard not to smile when you watch him enthusiastically stalking the behemoth in this video:
+It's hard not to smile when you watch him enthusiastically stalking the behemoth.

-Even his injury is, in his mind, not a very big deal – just another learning experience, and a chance to marvel at the speed and strength of the croc.
+Even an injury is, in his mind, not a very big deal – just another learning experience, and a chance to marvel at the speed and strength of the croc.

 Irwin loved his crocs – and other dangerous creatures – and he got to spend his life studying them, working with them, and teaching the world about their wonders.
 His exuberant charm also helped drive home his message of conservation.

 When Irwin died 4 September 2006 after a stingray barb punctured his chest, some wagged their fingers at his dangerous career.
 And while it's true that Irwin died as a result of the thing he loved… he also died doing the thing he loved.
 Though he died much too young, only 44 years old, he died as he lived – while following his dream, and having a great time doing it.

 Ten years after Steve Irwin's death, a touching letter from the Crocodile Hunter to his parents was discovered.